-2.2 Procedure for raising concerns relating to misconduct in research raising a concern via this Procedure; they may also wish to seek advice from the Named Person or to request that the issue is addressed via mediation.
+2.2 Procedure for raising concerns relating to misconduct in research

+(i) The complainant may, in the first instance and where appropriate, attempt to address the issue with either the individual concerned or an appropriate senior colleague rather than raising a concern via this Procedure; they may also wish to seek advice from the Named Person or to request that the issue is addressed via mediation.
 Where the complainant is not satisfied with the outcome of an informal approach, or if they do not consider such an approach appropriate, then they should raise concerns via this Procedure as set out below.